EBZebra/docs/edge/source/guide/about.md

 * Password access to the Settings panel and exiting from an app
 * [Config Editor](../guide/ConfigEditor) utility for Windows
 * [Shortcut Creator](../guide/ShortcutCreator) utility for Windows
-* Installer for Mac OS X systems
+* Installer for Mac OS X with support for deployment and [other features](../guide/setup)
 * Support for Android 4.4 KitKat on:
   * TC55
   * MC40